What is the Lightning Network?

 — The most effective and popular solution to this is the Lightning Network, a layer-2 solution for Bitcoin that takes transactions off-chain using smart contracts called channels.

 — In this article, we explore why Bitcoin needs the Lightning Network in the first place, how the latter works, and its advantages and disadvantages.

-Wondering what the Lightning Network is all about?
+Wondering what the Lightening Network is all about?
 We’ll walk your through the whys and hows.
 Fasten your seatbelt.

 “Suffering from Success,” although a music album, is a phrase that resonates closely with the challenges faced by the Bitcoin network today.

 Bitcoin: digital gold suffering from success